-Chronic inflammatory polyneuropathy involves nerve swelling and irritation (inflammation) that leads to a loss of strength or sensation.
+Chronic inflammatory demyelinating polyneuropathy (CIDP) is a disorder that involves nerve swelling and irritation (inflammation) that leads to a loss of strength or sensation.

-Chronic inflammatory polyneuropathy is one cause of damage to nerves outside the brain or spinal cord (peripheral neuropathy).
+CIDP is one cause of damage to nerves outside the brain or spinal cord (peripheral neuropathy).
 Polyneuropathy means several nerves are involved.
-It usually affects both sides of the body equally.
+CIDP often affects both sides of the body.

-The cause of chronic inflammatory polyneuropathy is an abnormal immune response.
-The specific triggers vary.
+The specific triggers of CIDP vary.
 In many cases, the cause cannot be identified.

-- Difficulty walking due to weakness or trouble feeling your feet
+- Problems walking due to weakness or lack of feeling in the feet

 - Sensation changes, such as numbness or decreased sensation, pain, burning, tingling, or other abnormal sensations (usually affects the feet first, then the arms and hands)